aospapp/aosp/external/curl/docs/CHECKSRC.md

    strcat, strncat, gets are **never** allowed in curl source code.

 - `BRACEELSE`: '} else' on the same line.
 The else is supposed to be on the following line.

 - `BRACEPOS`: wrong position for an open brace (`{`).

+- `BRACEWHILE`: more than once space between end brace and while keyword

 - `COMMANOSPACE`: a comma without following space

 - `COPYRIGHT`: the file is missing a copyright statement!

-- `CPPCOMMENTS`: `//` comment detected, that's not C89 compliant
+- `CPPCOMMENTS`: `//` comment detected, that is not C89 compliant

+- `DOBRACE`: only use one space after do before open brace

+- `EMPTYLINEBRACE`: found empty line before open brace

+- `EQUALSNOSPACE`: no space after `=` sign

+- `EQUALSNULL`: comparison with `== NULL` used in if/while.
+We use `!var`.

+- `EXCLAMATIONSPACE`: space found after exclamations mark

 - `FOPENMODE`: `fopen()` needs a macro for the mode string, use it